opardo/dlmRStan/README.md

 ## Installation

-First of all, you must [install Rtools](http://thecoatlessprofessor.com/programming/rcpp/install-rtools-for-rcpp/), since the algorithm runs in C++.
+First of all, you must [install RTools](http://thecoatlessprofessor.com/programming/rcpp/install-rtools-for-rcpp/), since the algorithm runs in C++.

-Then you might only run the following code:
+Then you run the following code:

 ```{r}
 install.packages("devtools")